Home

 The Virginia state motto is a Latin motto which in English means "Thus Always to Tyrants".
 A common used mistranslation of the Virginia motto is "Death to Tyrants" - a translation that may explain the motto's rather unfortunate use through history.

-The usage of the Virginia state motto has quite a bloody history of accompanying assassinations:
+The usage of the Virginia motto has quite a bloody history of accompanying assassinations:

 The Virginia state motto was suggested by George Mason, an American statesman who today is considered one of the Founding Fathers of America.